openflighthpc/retype-documentation/Retype_Documentation/flight_solo/setup_solo.md

 icon: dot-fill
 ---

 Several different cloud hosting services can use the downloaded Flight Solo image.

-+++ OpenStack
+This page shall describe how to do it with Openstack.

 ## Setting up on OpenStack

 First, go to the Images section of OpenStack, and press the create image button.